 3. Property Damage

-As a contractor, as soon as you step onto a client’s property, you’re liable for you personally cause the damage of.
+As a contractor, as soon as you step onto your clients property, you are liable for any property damage that you may cause.
 This includes any employee acting on behalf of your company.

 For example, you receive a contract to install a new roof on a townhouse and receive payment.
 Two days into the project, a ladder falls and breaks the kitchen window, knocking over several appliances.